Daniel-Rolen/PDFCompilator/README.md

    - Use "Save Report" to save your current compilation settings.
    - Use "Load Report" to recall previously saved settings.

+6. The Binder's Cosmic Collection:
+   - View the list of PDFs you've added to your compilation project.
+   - This section displays file names and page counts for easy reference.

 Note: The table of contents functionality is integrated with the cover page settings and page selection.
 By carefully selecting cover pages and content pages, you can effectively create a table of contents for your compiled PDF.

+## Known Issues

+1. Unable to select specific PDFs from "The Binder's Cosmic Collection" list to modify page numbers or ranges.
+2. The "Remove PDF" button functionality is inconsistent.

 ## License